2021 Georgia poultry plant accident

 The 2021 Georgia poultry plant accident was an industrial disaster that occurred on January 28, 2021, in Gainesville, Georgia, United States.
 Six people were killed by asphyxiation and at least ten were injured when a liquid nitrogen leak occurred inside a poultry processing plant owned by Foundation Food Group.

 Background

-Gainesville has many poultry processing plants employing thousands of people, earning the city the nickname "Poultry capital of the world".
+Gainesville has many poultry processing plants employing thousands of people, earning the city the nickname "poultry capital of the world".
 The plant where the accident occurred was owned by Prime Pak Foods until January 2021, when it merged into Foundation Food Group.
 The facility processes raw chicken for foodservice and commercial sale.

-The air humans breathe contains ~78% nitrogen and ~21% oxygen.
 Refrigeration systems used in the factory relied on liquid nitrogen as a refrigerant.
-According to the U.S. Chemical Safety Board, when leaked into open air, liquid nitrogen vaporizes into its gaseous state, and is nontoxic.
+When released into open air, liquid nitrogen vaporizes into its gaseous state, and is nontoxic.
 However, the infiltration of large quantities of gaseous nitrogen displaces oxygen in the air, and can lead to death by asphyxiation after a period of time in the oxygen-deprived environment.